autosub-team/autosub/tasks/implementation/VHDL/README.txt

+This repository contains the tasks developed by the TU Wien for autosub (https://github.com/autosub_team/autosub).

 Each task has its own directory.

-The folder "_common" is for scripts, that can be passed to testers (definition of common functionality)
+The folder "_backend_interfaces" is for scripts, that can be passed to testers (definition of functionions that allow a tester to control a backend interface)

 A task consists of multiple elements.
 The folders and common files are: